Emily Is Away: Plot

 Throughout the course of the game the player is given the option of changing avatars in tandem with whatever was popular at the time.
 Their friends also show progression by choosing new icons, biographies, and away messages.

 In the protagonist's senior year of high school in 2002, they use a chat client to talk with "emilyluv", "emerly", or Emily.
 They discuss high school and a fellow student, Brad, who keeps sending Emily messages.
 They also talk about a party that a classmate Travis is throwing that evening, which they may or may not go to, depending on player choices.
 Then they say goodbye as Emily logs off.

 In their first year of college (2003), the player talks to Emily again, who has gotten together with Brad or Travis (depending on if the player chose to go to the party or not), though she hints that the relationship has become rocky.
 The character congratulates her, and shifts to other questions, such as their classes.
 They say goodbye, as Emily yet again logs off.

 In their second year of college (2004), the player learns that Emily has broken up with Brad/Travis, explained by Emily as "growing apart", and the character is given the option of consoling her.
-At this point, Emily either asks why they didn't come to Travis's party in 2002 or why they didn't kiss her if they did attend, depending on the player choices.
+At this point, Emily either asks why they did not come to Travis's party in 2002 or why they did not kiss her if they did attend, depending on the player choices.
 They both wonder what could have been, and Emily immediately asks if she can come to visit.
 Most of the time, they will agree for Emily to come, and the player will subsequently cancel their plans with Emma, a friend of the player.
 The player, alternatively can choose to not allow Emily to come.
 Emily signs off.